The construction of the Port of Eden breakwater wharf extension will include:

 - $10 million Federal (Community Development Grants Program)

 - $2 million Local (Bega Valley Shire Council)

-Dredging and construction works are due to start in March 2017 and are expected to be completed in June 2018, in time for the 2018/19 Cruise Season.
+Dredging and construction works are expected to be completed in early 2019, in time for the 2019/20 Cruise Season.

 Work on the Breakwater Wharf extension project started in 2015 and included the completion of the following project elements: